MicrosoftDocs/Console-Docs/docs/createpseudoconsole.md

 On the output stream, the sequences can be decoded by the calling application to help with presentation/layout of the plain text in a display window.

 On the input stream, plain text represents standard keyboard keys input by a user.
 More complicated operations are represented by encoding control keys and mouse movements as sequences embedded in this stream.

+For a full walkthrough on using this function to establish a psuedoconsole session, please see [Creating a Pseudoconsole Session](creating-a-pseudoconsole-session.md).

 Requirements
 ------------